CSCI3356-Fall2024/Joaks/README.md

 Things we need to do from previous deliveries feedback:
 - make the look and feel of ALL pages consistent (ie edit-profile and create/add/delete-campaign); show what fields are mandatory clearly
-- eventually need to restrict leaderboard to students (no supervisors)
+- eventually need to restrict leaderboard to only student accounts (no supervisors)

 every time activate virtual environment. on mac: